daiphuongngo/Satellite-UAV-Aerial-Image-Semantic-Segmentation-DeepLabV3-UNet-PSPNet/README.md

 ### Training Configuration

 To prioritize high-quality segmentation results while maintaining computational feasibility, I adopted a fixed but robust training configuration across all three models (U-Net, DeepLabV3+, and PSPNet).
-While exploring multiple optimizers, batch sizes, or loss functions could potentially improve performance marginally, training each architecture separately on large augmented datasets for over 100 epochs is resource-intensive.
+While exploring multiple optimizers, batch sizes or loss functions could potentially improve performance marginally, training each architecture separately on large augmented datasets for over 100 epochs is resource-intensive.
 Thus, I focused on settings that are widely recognized for producing stable and effective results in semantic segmentation tasks.

 #### Training Parameters
 •	**Optimizer**: Adam optimizer with a learning rate of 1e-4 was chosen for its adaptive learning properties and fast convergence.
 Adam consistently performs well in segmentation tasks without requiring extensive tuning.